-This year, we asked applicants to submit a creative work based on the theme, “A Portrait of Me: An Adoptee.”
-They each won a $500 scholarship.
+For the 2020 Holt Adoptee Scholarship Contest, we asked applicants to submit a creative work based on the theme, “A Portrait of Me: An Adoptee.”
+They each won a $500 scholarship toward any university, trade school, technical training program or other eligible educational pursuit.

 My name is Grace Rafferty.
 I wrote a song for my submission.
 Originally, I was going to write solely about myself and my own experiences, but it soon morphed into a song for my mom in thanks.
 I began thinking of this new normal we live and the changes college will bring and I couldn’t help but write how I felt about my mother.
 Through many ups and downs of life, the one constant has been my mother’s devotion and love for our different family.
 As a single mother of two adopted children, she made so many sacrifices for us to succeed and do what we love.
 Being aware of the life I could have very well ended up with, I feel nothing but gratitude and privilege for the life I’ve been given through adoption.
 I hope you enjoy it.